Storm Preparedness Guide

 - Fill bucket with water in bathtub for your toilets

-- Check outdoor vents for furnace (if they aren’t on the roof)
+- Check outdoor vents for furnace (if they aren’t on the roof) to make sure they are clear of snow or water

 - Make sure you have back up fuel (wood for woodstove, propane/oil for generator)